Results and Destinations

 |ALPS||2||An ALPS scale measures Sixth Form outcomes.
 The ALPS scale ranges from 1-9 with an ALPS of 2 or above putting outcomes in the top 10% in the country.
 Globe’s Sixth Form has secured an ALPS 2 for the past three years.|

-In the academic year 2018 - 2019 100% of our students received a university offer, 98% of students accepted university offers.
+In the academic year 2019 - 2020 100% of our students received a university offer, 100% of students accepted university offers with 4 students choosing to accept their place next academic year.
 Great destinations for our A Level students:

 Ark Globe Sixth Form

 |Higher education, further education, apprenticeships or employment||100%|